teuben/teunix/Install/Linux_Neon6.md

         Set your phone on the same network, see it show up in the list, select and "Request pair"
         - Approve on phone - test e.g. with "Remote Input" on phone, it should move mouse on laptop
         - Set up a file system to share if you want to see them on the laptop
-     7. Printers

-     - Icons-only Task Manager Settting -> Appearance ?  i don't understand what max.rows and the checked item do ??
-     - Icons-only Task Manager Settting -> Behavior
-       Clicking grouped task:   Show large window previews   [this is different in U23]

-       Sort:                    "By Desktop"
-       Show only tasks:         (only) "from current activity"

 TO BE RESOLVED: